Lotus 900 series: Type 904

-The type 904 engine was used by Lotus in two Type 62 cars which raced for one year in 1969 and were then sold.
+The type 904 engine was developed in 1968 by Lotus for use in two Type 62 cars which raced for one year in 1969 and then 1971 to 1973.
 This hybrid engine used a Vauxhall Slant-4 iron block and the Lotus DOHC aluminium cylinder head with Tecalemit-Jackson fuel injection.
 The engine was available under two marketing designations; LV220 and LV240, where "LV" stood for Lotus/Vauxhall and 220 and 240 stood for the power developed by the respective versions.

+A total of 25 Lotus 904 engines were made.
+The heads were sandcast and made by Cosworth.
+The air intake angle was almost vertical with larger ports than the Lotus 907 head, with maximum valve sizes of 37mm inlet and 35mm exhaust.
+The final development version LV265 increased power by moving the water cooling to the exhaust side of the head, keeping the inlet temperatures lower and giving 265 bhp.
+Lotus found the block cracked racing so reinforced the 3 centre main bearings, this modification was used on all the DTV engines.

-Bill Blydenstein, the Team Manager for Dealer Team Vauxhall (DTV), acquired several Lotus heads and other parts to build LV/240 engines for use in DTV's rally cars, including the famous "Old Nail" Firenza among others.
+Bill Blydenstein, the Team Manager for Dealer Team Vauxhall (DTV), acquired several Lotus heads and other parts to build LV240 engines for use in DTV's race cars, including the famous "Old Nail" Firenza among others.
+When Vauxhall released the 2.3 engine these replaced the 2.0 blocks.